 Employees must not misuse or misrepresent their position, qualifications or experience or bring the reputation of the school into disrepute.
-Such behaviour may lead to disciplinary action and in the case of a teacher's professional misconduct may lead to a referral to the National College of Teaching and Learning (NCTL).
+Such behaviour may lead to disciplinary action and in the case of a teacher's professional misconduct may lead to a referral to the Department for Education, the Teaching Regulation Agency (TRA).
 Serious safeguarding related allegations that are upheld will be referred to the Disclosure and Barring Service (DBS).